EmotiBit/EmotiBit_Docs/Getting_Started.md

 - <details><summary> Installing Emotibit Firmware on Feather M0 WiFi</summary>

   - **Note**: on macOS, you will need to give the `EmotiBit FirmwareInatller` application permissions to run the contained executables.
 To do so, right click on the `EmotiBit FirmwareInstaller` app and click on Open.
 This will open the application but you may close it to proceed below.
-  - The FirmwareInstaller essentaily performs 3 actions:
+  - The FirmwareInstaller essentailly performs 3 actions:
     1. Uploads the firmware updater sketch to prep the Feather for WINC updater
     2. Updates the WINC WiFi module FW to version 19.6.1
     3. Uploads the latest EmotiBit FW onto the Feather, after the WINC has been updated